 sudo apt install curl gnupg software-properties-common -y

-Note, this is safe to skip if you are certain that you have these and are up to date.
+Note that this is safe to skip if you are sure that you have these and are up to date.

-To install Sysdig on Ubuntu 20.04 is not a hard process.
 The first thing you need to do is use the curl command to download and then execute the bash file.
-This is done by using the following terminal command:
+This is done by using the following terminal command.

 sudo curl -s https://s3.amazonaws.com/download.draios.com/stable/install-sysdig | sudo bash